 In recent years, with the rapid growth of GPS-equipped mobile devices, sensor network and wireless communication technologies, various kinds of moving objects can be traced all over the world.
-The popularity of these devices and technologies has leading to an exponential growth in the amount of trajectory data as time going on.
-For instance, there are 5000 taxis in a city and each taxi is tracked by sampling its position once every five seconds, so we will overwhelm two GBs of storage capacity to store a single day trajectory data.
-These data are the foundation for analyzing activities and patterns for moving objects.
+The popularity of these devices and technologies has leading(led) to an exponential growth in the amount of trajectory data as time going on.
+For instance, there are 5000 taxis in a city and each taxi is tracked by sampling its position once every five seconds, so we will overwhelm(cost) two GBs of storage capacity to store a single day trajectory data.
+These data are the foundations for analyzing activities and patterns for moving objects.
 However, the enormous volume of data has brought several problems [1], such as: i.
 It is quite expensive and time-consuming to transmit these large amounts of trajectory data. ii.
 It is computationally expensive operations to query and extract useful patterns from these large amounts of trajectory data. iii.
 GPS trajectories are often with much redundant and trivial data that waste storage and cause increased disk I/O time.
 These issues can be addressed by reducing the size of trajectory data.
 Therefore, the aim of data compression technique is to decrease the occupied memory space and improves the transmission, storage and processing by reducing data volume without obviously losing information, or by reorganizing data with certain strategies to reduce the redundancy and memory cost.

-The Nyquist sampling theorem states that if we want the original signal be recovered from the sampled signal without distortion, the sampling frequency should be greater than twice the maximum frequency of the signal.
+The Nyquist sampling theorem states that if we want the original signal to be recovered from the sampled signal without distortion, the sampling frequency should be greater than twice the maximum frequency of the signal.
 However, considering that the GPS trajectories are mostly sparse, the Compressed Sensing (CS) can recover sparse signals of far fewer samples [2-4].
 The purpose of compressed sensing is to allow us to obtain fewer than the previously required number of samples while still perfectly (or nearly perfectly) recovering the signal.
 Moreover, for the third issue, various filtering technologies have been applied to smooth the noise, such as mean filter [5], median filter [6], Kalman filter [7], and Particle filter [8].

 As discussed above, we propose a sparse high-noise GPS trajectory data compression and recovery based on Compressed Sensing (SGTCR-CS).
 Experiments on real datasets demonstrate their efficiency and effectiveness, and the results are more practically significant.